 6. Whose approval and signatures are necessary before I submit an application for external funding? more >

-Some application forms require the signature of the Institutional Official or Authorized Organization Representative.
-Only the Director of the Office of Sponsored Projects or the Vice President for Research should sign in this capacity on an application for funding.
+Some applications require the signature of the Institutional Official or Authorized Organization Representative.
+Only certain individuals in the Division of Research are authorized to sign in this capacity.

 7. My project may involve the use of human participants, animal subjects, recombinant DNA, or biohazards.
 What do I have to do to clear my project for submission to a potential funding agency? more >